wbazant/mpmp-plasmodb/README.md

 No zoom, since there's no point to zoom into an image, and no ability to drag components.

-Some elements permanently highlighted (KAHRP and STEVOR).
+Some elements permanently highlighted (KAHRP, PfEMP1, and STEVOR).

 There's still a map and navigation as originally, except clicking on enzymes and compounds would open a popup, and clicking on other pathways would navigate to other PlasmoDB pages.